Southern First Nations Secretariat

 To create an opportunity for clients to gain access into the labour market by providing them with on-the-job work experience with potential employers.

-5. Indigenous Business Initiative Program
+5. Indigenous Business Incentive

 To allow participants to concentrate on developing a sustainable business by providing then with financial assistance while they receive business advice and support.